osuAkatsuki/bancho.py/README.md

 !help: Show information of all documented commands the player can access.
 !roll: Roll an n-sided die where n is the number you write (100 default).
-!bloodcat: Return a bloodcat link of the user's current map (situation dependant).
+!maplink: Return a download link to the user's current map (situation dependant).
-!last: Show information about your most recent score.
+!recent: Show information about your most recent score.
 !with: Specify custom accuracy & mod combinations with `/np`.
+!request: Request a beatmap for nomination.
+!requests: Check the nomination request queue.
 !map: Changes the ranked status of the most recently /np'ed map.
 !notes: Retrieve the logs of a specified player by name.
 !addnote: Add a note to a specified player by name.